JoshAaronLevy/slideshow-buddy/USER_EXPERIENCE_PLAN.md

 ### Creating a Slideshow
 1. Open app → Slideshows tab (empty state)
 2. Tap "New Slideshow" FAB
-3. Creation modal opens
-4. Enter name: "Summer Vacation 2024"
-5. Tap "Add Photos"
-6. Photo picker opens (empty - first time)
-7. Tap "Import Photos" button
-8. System photo picker appears (multi-select)
+3. System photo picker opens immediately (multi-select enabled via @capacitor-community/media)
-9. Select 15 photos → Tap "Add"
+4. Select 15 photos → Tap "Add"
-10. Return to creation modal, see 15 photos
+5. Configuration modal opens
+6. See auto-generated name: "Slideshow-Nov-5-2024" in editable text field
+7. Edit name to: "Summer Vacation 2024"
+8. See thumbnail grid of 15 photos at top of modal
-11. Tap "Choose Music"
+9. Tap "Choose Music" button
-12. Music selector opens
+10. Music selector opens showing custom playlists
-13. Select "Road Trip Tunes" custom playlist
+11. Select "Road Trip Tunes" custom playlist
-14. Return to creation modal
+12. Return to config modal
-15. Adjust duration slider to 7 seconds
+13. Adjust duration slider to 7 seconds
-16. Enable shuffle
+14. Shuffle toggle already on (keep it)
-17. Tap "Save & Play"
+15. Tap "Save & Play"
+16. Slideshow saves to local storage
-18. Slideshow saves and immediately starts playing
+17. Immediately starts playing full-screen
-19. Full-screen player with photos + music
+18. Player shows photos + music
-20. After slideshow, return to Slideshows tab
+19. After slideshow ends (or user closes), return to Slideshows tab
-21. See new slideshow card in list
+20. See new "Summer Vacation 2024" slideshow card in list with thumbnail

-### Creating a Custom Playlist
+### Creating a Custom Playlist (from Spotify Playlist)
 1. Open app → Music tab
 2. Connect Spotify (if not already)
 3. Scroll to "Custom Playlists" section (empty state)
 4. Tap "New Playlist" button
-5. Creation modal opens
+5. Playlist creation modal opens
-6. Enter name: "Chill Vibes"
+6. Enter name: "Mallory - Romantic"
 7. Tap "Add Tracks"
-8. Track picker opens
+8. Track picker modal opens with 3 tabs
-9. Search "lofi hip hop"
+9. Tap "From Playlists" tab
+10. See list of user's Spotify playlists
+11. Tap "Mallory - All Songs" playlist (the big diverse one)
+12. See all tracks in that playlist
-10. Select 8 tracks with checkboxes
+13. Scroll through and select 12 romantic tracks with checkboxes
+14. Selection counter shows "12 tracks selected"
-11. Tap "Done"
+15. Tap "Done"
-12. Return to creation modal, see 8 tracks listed
+16. Return to playlist creation modal
+17. See 12 tracks listed in order selected
-13. Tap "Save"
+18. Tap "Save"
-14. Playlist saves
+19. Playlist "Mallory - Romantic" saves to local storage
-15. See new playlist card in Custom Playlists section
+20. See new playlist card in Custom Playlists section
-16. Can now use in slideshows
+21. Can now use this playlist in slideshows
+22. Later, create "Mallory - Adventures" by repeating with different track selection

 ### Editing a Slideshow
 1. Slideshows tab → Tap existing slideshow card